-- (1) Any person may apply to the court for an order that a notice accepted under section 136(3)(a) be discharged, and the court may make such an order accordingly. - (2) Any person may apply to the court for an order that an item detained under section 140 be released, and the court may make such an order accordingly. - (3) Any person may apply to the court for a decision on whether or not an item the subject of a determination made under section 137(3) is a pirated copy that has been imported other than for private and domestic use, and the court shall make such a decision accordingly. - (4) Notice of proceedings under subsection (3) shall be served on the chief executive. - (5) In proceedings under subsection (3), the court shall issue directions as to the service of notice on persons having an interest in the item that is the subject of proceedings, and any such person is entitled- - (a) to appear in those proceedings, whether or not that person was served with notice under section 139; and - (b) to appeal against any order made in those proceedings, whether or not that person appeared in the proceedings. - (6) No order made in proceedings under subsection (3) shall take effect until the end of the period within which notice of an appeal may be given or, if before the end of that period notice of appeal is duly given, until the final determination or abandonment of the proceedings on the appeal.
+- (1) Any person may apply to the court for an order that a notice accepted under section 136(3)(a) be discharged, and the court may make such an order accordingly. - (2) Any person may apply to the court for an order that an item detained under section 140 be released, and the court may make such an order accordingly. - (3) Any person may apply to the court for a decision on whether an item that is the subject of a determination made under section 137(3) is a specified item that is a pirated copy, and the court must make a decision accordingly. - (4) Notice of proceedings under subsection (3) shall be served on the chief executive. - (5) In proceedings under subsection (3), the court shall issue directions as to the service of notice on persons having an interest in the item that is the subject of proceedings, and any such person is entitled- - (a) to appear in those proceedings, whether or not that person was served with notice under section 139; and - (b) to appeal against any order made in those proceedings, whether or not that person appeared in the proceedings. - (6) No order made in proceedings under subsection (3) shall take effect until the end of the period within which notice of an appeal may be given or, if before the end of that period notice of appeal is duly given, until the final determination or abandonment of the proceedings on the appeal.